Can you tell me more about the Marketing Education Program?

 My child is taking many advanced classes this year, how much time will DECA require?

 I have your child for two periods a day, and most of our work is done in the classroom.
 Homework is very light, as are traditional pen-and-paper tests.
 But, this class will challenge your child in a different way.
 They are going to conduct research, analyze data, and then create a marketing plan that helps an area business solve a problem.
 And after they do this, they will present and defend their plan to business professionals.
 Students will be pushed to develop time management, creative thinking, problem solving, business writing, and lots of human relation skills.
-The busiest and most stressful time for your child will be the three week period before our state competition in mid March.
-Late February and early March will be the time where students are editing and finalizing their written projects, and developing a professional presentation.
+The busiest and most stressful time for your child will be the three week period before our state competition in late February and early March.
+During this time students will be editing and finalizing their written projects, and developing a professional presentation.
 They’ll be under firm deadlines to present their plan back to their businesses and me.
 There will be some evening and weekend hours during this stretch.

 What type of dress clothes does my child need for DECA competition?

 It’s really important our students look professional when they appear before the business people who serve as judges for our DECA competitions.
-The snazzy, navy blue DECA blazer has to be worn during all official competitions, so students should select dress clothing that matches it.
-Here are my recommendations: Gents: Tan dress slacks with pleats (cuffs or no cuffs fine), solid white or blue dress shirt, tie, and dress shoes.
-Guys will want to pack two dress shirts for our state and national competitions.
+The navy blue DECA blazer has to be worn during all official competitions, so students should select dress clothing that matches it.
+Here are my recommendations: Gents: Tan dress slacks, solid white or blue dress shirt, tie, and dress shoes.
+Guys will want to pack two dress shirts for our national competition.
 Ladies: A conservative skirt (grey or tan, & must be knee length),a solid white or blue blouse, and heels.
 During opening and closing DECA sessions and meetings, ladies will need to be in professional dress and can get away with a nice pair of pants, and those flat type shoes.
-You can see more pics of students in DECA dress here and on the bottom of this page.
+You can see more pics of students in DECA dress on the bottom of this page.

 Can you tell me more about the DECA International Career Developmental Conference (ICDC)?

-Last year’s ICDC was conducted virtually.
-This year’s ICDC is scheduled to be in Orlando, FL from April 22 – April 26.
+This year’s ICDC is scheduled to be in Anaheim, CA from April 27 – May 1.
 Students earn their way to the conference by being a top winner in their state DECA competition.
 The trip is a mix of leadership, competition, and fun for students.
 Our chapter will earn points based on the number of Top-10 finishes we claim, and for the past decade Gahanna DECA has finished among the top DECA Chapters in the world.
 You can get more ICDC info from DECA’s webpage here.

 How much will it cost for my child to attend the DECA International Career Developmental Conference (ICDC)?